-- H. Policies for Administering Progress/Post tests - 1.
-Programs will administer post-tests to a minimum of 65% of participants in all instructional programs ABE, and ESL with an approved standardized assessment.
-The program goal is to measure skill gains through a progress test for all participants. - 2.
-The same standardized assessment (e.g., CASAS) used for placement must also be used for the progress/post-test to ensure a match.
-The appropriate form must also be used to ensure a match.
-See Section 200: ABE and Section 300: ESL. - 3.
+H. Policies for Administering Progress/Post-tests

+- 1. Programs will administer post-tests to a minimum of 65% of participants in all instructional programs, ABE, and ESL using an approved standardized assessment.
+The program aims to measure skill gains through a progress test for all participants. - 2.
+The same standardized assessment (e.g., CASAS) used for placement must also be used for the progress/post-test and the appropriate form must also be used.
+(See Section 200: ABE and Section 300: ESL.) - 3.
 Programs will follow the test vendors' guidelines to determine the alternate test form used for progress/post-test.
-The test form used for progress/post testing will either be in the lowest EFL modality or in the area of instructional focus. - 4.
-To assure valid test results, sufficient instructional time must occur between tests.
-The vendors minimum hours required between pre and progress/post testing must be strictly followed. - 5.
-Programs must document each of the exceptions it makes to the recommended time frames for administering post-tests.
-Completed Assessment Irregularity Documentation Forms in Appendix D must be retained in participants' assessment files, and must be made available for monitoring purposes.
+The test form for progress/post-testing will either be in the lowest EFL modality or in the instructional focus area. - 4.
+Sufficient instructional time must occur between tests to ensure valid test results.
+The vendors' minimum hours required between pre- and progress/post-testing must be strictly followed. - 5.
+Programs must document each of the exceptions it makes to the recommended time frames for administering posttests.
+Completed Assessment Irregularity Documentation Forms in Appendix D must be retained in participants' assessment files and must be made available for monitoring purposes.
 Exceptions should be limited and rare.
-Excessive exceptions will be considered noncompliant and flagged for a risk assessment. - 6.
-Failure of capturing a progress/post test match when a participant has sufficient hours of instruction reduces the ability of a program to demonstrate measurable skill gains. - 7.
+Excessive exceptions will be considered non-compliant and flagged for a risk assessment. - 6.
+Failure to capturing a progress/post test match when a participant has sufficient hours of instruction reduces a program's ability to demonstrate measurable skill gains. - 7.
 Instructional hours are not carried over from periods of participation or from program year to program year (a continuous PoP across program years is an exception).
-However, instructional hours can be used from previous PoPs and program year to determine sufficient hours of assessment has been achieved. - 8.
-Standard post-test guidelines suggest participants in adult education and literacy programs be progress/post tested for summative purposes no more than three times in a period of participation within a program year to demonstrate an Educational Functioning Level (EFL) gain.
+However, instructional hours can be used from previous PoPs and program years to determine sufficient hours of assessment have been achieved. - 8.
+Standard post-test guidelines suggest participants in adult education and literacy programs be progress/post-tested for summative purposes no more than three times in a period of participation within a program year to demonstrate an Educational Functioning Level (EFL) gain.
 If subsequent testing is needed to qualify for class advancement, official high school equivalency practice testing or for formative and instructional purposes (please refer to managed enrollment), the program director or testing administrator may choose to test at the end of a semester, term, quarter, or other substantial block of instruction and can determine if additional testing would be beneficial and not detrimental for participant's progress.
 Additional post-testing beyond three times must be the least intrusive method to the participant's progress. - 9.
 Programs should administer post-tests, using specified alternate forms, at the end of a semester, term, quarter, or other substantial block of instruction to document measurable skill gains.
-CASAS recommends assessing after approximately 70-100 hours of instruction.

-- 10. For participants scored at ABE Level 5 in one modality and ABE Level 6 in another modality: - 10.1 If the participants pass HiSET® before 40 hours of instruction, post tests are not needed. - 10.2 If the participants have more than 40 hours of instruction but haven't passed HiSET®, post tests are needed.
+CASAS recommends assessing after approximately 70-100 hours of instruction. - 10.
+For participants scored at ABE Level 5 in one modality and ABE Level 6 in another modality: - 10.1 Post-tests are unnecessary if the participants pass HiSET® before 40 hours of instruction.

+10.2 If the participants have more than 40 hours of instruction but haven't passed HiSET®, postneeded.